2008: Laura

 Making Connections

 - How can I use what I’ve learned to make a difference in my local area?
+What actions can you take, big or small, to show respect and support reconciliation in your school or community?

 Australian Curriculum Links